mienaikoe/ziyu/Chapters/1-1-Chapter1.md

   "Thank you.
 Lif."

   Kip walked up to us, and she loosened up to nuzzle both of us quickly before opening the door to the outside.
 He and I watched as she entered the daylight and headed toward the rail station without looking back.
-I held my marriage pendant tightly.
+I held my binding pendant tightly.

   "What's eating her?"
 Kip asked again.